quangnd/marktrapp.com/jekyll/_posts/blog/2014-01-02-end-of-an-era.md

 layout: post

 ---
 It’s a new year, so that means things have to change, right?
-On January 31st, my long-term contract with Bear Brook and Brandopoly will end.
+On January 31st, my long-term contract with [Bear Brook][1] and [Brandopoly][2] will end.
 After 7 years, I’m officially a free agent, looking for the next opportunity.

 Coming to this milestone, I realized I haven’t really talked much about what I’ve done at Bear Brook, at least not directly.
 At its core, Bear Brook was a client services company: clients came to us with problems, and we figured out ways to solve them.
 This proved to be a weird situation for me when it came to self-promotion.
 Unlike a job where you sell a specific product, it felt weird (or many times, inappropriate) to talk about the work we completed.
 Did the client want the world to know what parts of the job we did?
 Would people who share my interests really care?